marionwalton/media-and-society/references.md

 Foucault, Michel.
 (1980).
 Power/Knowledge.
 (Ed.)
 Gordon, Colin.
 Pantheon: New York

 <a name="foucault_1972"></a>
-Foucault, M. (1972).
+Foucault, Michel.
+(1972).
 The Archaeology of Knowledge and the Discourse on Language.
 Pantheon: New York

 <a name="gadamer_1982"></a>